The 1860 Henry Rifle is among history’s most influential firearms designs and continues to soldier on today.

 When Benjamin Henry began tinkering with repeating rifles in the mid-19th Century, he was working with an old concept.
 Predating the Volcanic Rifle he improved to become the 1860 Henry Rifle, the idea of a long-gun capable of multiple shots off a single loading was more than 200-years-old in execution.
 However, examples such as the Lorenzoni System and Lagatz Rifle were as rare as baths back then, particularly due to their exceptional cost compared with traditional muzzleloaders of the time.

-Where the brass-receiver beauty (there was also an iron-framed model) left its mark was as the first commercially successful repeating rifle.
+Where the brass-receiver beauty (there was also an early iron-framed model) left its mark was as the first commercially successful repeating rifle.
 At nearly three-times the coast of the Springfield Model 1861, the predominant military arm of the day, a Henry still wasn’t cheap.
 Performance preceding price, however, the common man was willing to scrimp and save and pony up to harness the advantage the repeater offered.

 Gunmakers took notice, which led to the other great success of the 1860 Henry — it became the pattern of the modern lever-action rifle and soldiers on today.
 Bits and pieces seen in modern gun designs, this simple and elegant repeater continues to exert influence and arguably remains one of the most important designs to come down the pike.

 At its heart, the Henry is Walter Hunt’s lever-action 1848 Volcanic Rifle with two main improvements.
 Henry (the man) enhanced the original design with a self-cocking mechanism that worked in concert with the lever-action.
 A simple advancement, it vastly improved the 1860 Henry’s rate of fire to the point there simply wasn’t a long gun of the era that could match it.